pygame/pygame/README.rst

 | To contribute to the main `project documentation <https://www.pygame.org/docs/>`_, see ``docs/README.md`` or view more detailed instructions `here <https://github.com/pygame/pygame/tree/main/docs>`_.
 |
 | New to contributing to Open Source Free Libre software?
-| There is a draft of `"Let's write a unit test!" <http://renesd.blogspot.com/2019/11/draft-2-of-lets-write-unit-test.html>`_ which is a step by step guide on how to write your first unit test in Python for Pygame, which is very similar to how you would do it for other projects.
+| There is a draft of `"Let's write a unit test!" <http://renesd.blogspot.com/2019/11/draft-2-of-lets-write-unit-test.html>`_ which is a step by step guide on how to write your first unit test in Python for pygame, which is very similar to how you would do it for other projects.
 |
-| Want or need to compile Pygame from source?
+| Want or need to compile pygame from source?
 | `See the compilation page <https://www.pygame.org/wiki/Compilation>`_ for more detailed instructions.
 |
 | For a detailed developer guide on "How to Hack Pygame":